-With reference to the four key elements for STI development discussed above, this section provides a review of the status of global STI cooperation.
-It examines key examples from the United Nations system, international and regional organizations, research institutions and CSTD member countries, highlighting the collaboration mechanisms, progress, lessons learned and good practices.
-The analysis emphasizes Industry 4.0 and green frontier technologies that form the basis of the current technological paradigm and offer significant opportunities for developing countries to accelerate sustainable development, provided that timely and decisive action is taken.
+International collaboration to support inclusive international innovation and research networks will also help provide the critical mass that many countries are not able to build internally at the required speed.
+Concerning the four key elements for STI development discussed above, this section provides a review of the status of global STI cooperation.
+It examines key examples from the United Nations system, international and regional organizations, research institutions and CSTD member countries, highlighting collaboration mechanisms, advancements, lessons learned and good practices.
+The analysis emphasizes Industry

+4.0 and green frontier technologies that form the basis of the current technological paradigm and offer significant opportunities for developing countries to accelerate sustainable development, provided that timely and decisive action is taken.